Bioenergy Institute for Educators (BIE)

 - Read this story about the 2014 program: Building Better Teachers at the Bioenergy Institute for Educators.

-- Read a recap of the 2015 Institute on our event blog.
-Also check out photo highlights from the 2015 program and the 2014 Institute.
+- Check out photo highlights from the 2016 program and the 2015 Institute.

 - Please direct any questions to Leith Nye by email or phone (608) 263-0809.